PicoPlanetDev/Stratasys-Mojo-Conversion/README.md

 Note that the Z Endstop Mount design is currently **not** suitable for the conversion.
 It doesn't allow the bed to move up enough to reach the hotend.
 Future revision will correct this, however, I just use hot glue and software offsets in the meantime.

+### Laser Cut Parts

+If you have access to a laser cutter, it can be really useful for quickly making the following parts out of acrylic:

+- LCD frontplate
+- LCD backplate
+- Control board backplate
+- Control board standoffs
+- Control board fan mount

+However, a laser cutter is not required and these could easily be made manually with careful marking, a drill press, and a jigsaw, or 3D printed if you're willing to run a relatively long print.

+These design files are not yet included.

 ## Assembly

 ### Removing original hardware